Mile High Five Foundation

 In 2009, five guys met over breakfast and decided to create an event to raise money for a great cause and have a fantastic time doing it.
 The result of our brainstorming was a black-tie boxing event in Denver, and Friday Night Fights was born.

-The Mile High Five (MH5) Foundation was founded in 2013 with the sole mission of hosting Mile High MMAyhem (MHM) each year; 2016 marks the fourth year for MHM.
+The Mile High Five (MH5) Foundation was founded in 2013 with the sole mission of hosting Mile High MMAyhem (MHM) each year; 2018 marks the sixth year for MHM.
 The net proceeds benefit worthy organizations supporting youth/health-related organizations.
-Mile High MMAyhem is a black-tie affair featuring mixed martial arts bouts and will be held on October 28, 2016.
+Mile High MMAyhem is a black-tie affair featuring mixed martial arts bouts and will be held on October 12, 2018.

 Thank you to all of our generous supporters!